Who is Ron Anderson, famous voice coach

 Known for delivering astoundingly fast yet sustainable results, Anderson has also established himself as a leading vocal producer, with countless artists calling on him for help in reaching peak performance during the recording process.
 With many Grammy Award-winning and platinum-selling albums under his belt, he’s also become a go-to vocal coach for the film and TV industry, working with such A-list actors as Tom Cruise, Demi Moore, Brad Pitt, and Anne Hathaway in preparing for roles involving singing.

 Besides, Anderson has devoted a great deal of time to touring with artists, accompanying his students on the road to provide regular vocal tune-ups and hands-on instruction in properly protecting the voice.
 To that end, he recently completed three-and-a-half years of touring with The Weeknd, coaching the Grammy Award-winning R&B singer through his performance of 32 songs per night.

-Vocal trainer of the best is now revealing his powerful techniques to you via voice training app
+Vocal trainer of the best is now revealing his powerful techniques to you via voice training app the Voixtek

 Now dividing his time between Los Angeles and Florida, Anderson continues to teach in both locations, frequently joining artists mid-tour to offer on-the-spot coaching for emergency vocal problems.
 He’s also spent much of the last 12 years developing a vocal coaching app designed to bring his knowledge to the masses.
 Set to launch in 2019, the Voixtek app uses virtual-reality technology to share Anderson’s most time-tested and powerful techniques so that artists and aspiring singers worldwide can benefit from his one-of-a-kind teaching.